timmycodes88/router-pro/README.md

 - You'll see the difference from a ProfileResponse in ProfileAPI and a Profile Model in ProfileRoute.js

-3. Declare a const with all Caps for your Global Variable
+3. Declare an all uppercase, undefined let to be your Global Variable

 - Lines (8-53) of ProfileRoute.js